codyngpriest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # This is a function that swaps the values of two integers
 2. This report, by its very length, defends itself against the risk of being read
 # This is a function that returns the length of a string
+3. I do not fear computers.
+I fear the lack of them
+# This is a function that prints a string, followed by a new line, to stdout.